melezhik/Tomty/README.md

     tomty --env-cat $env

+Use `--lines` flag to print out environment source code with line numbers.

 You print out the list of all environments by using `--env-list` parameters:

     tomty --env-list

-Use `--lines` flag to print out source code with line numbers.

 ## Macros